Dhruv9449/IEEE-recruitment/README.md

 ```
 Refer to the [official virtualenv documentation](https://virtualenv.pypa.io/en/latest/) for any further help

+> NOTE: Make sure you are in the `IEEE-recruitment/` folder while running this command

 ### Installing dependancies
 To install all the dependancies for this project run the following command in your terminal -
 ```sh
 pip install -r requirements.txt
 ```

 ### Environment Variables
 You will need create a `.env` as shown in `.env.example` inside the `YoutubeSearch/` folder with
 - `Django Secret key` - can be anything you want.
 Create a unique one.